symfony/symfony-docs/frontend/asset_mapper.rst

     # check for updates for the given list of packages
     $ php bin/console importmap:outdated bootstrap lodash

-.. versionadded:: 6.4

-    The ``importmap:outdated`` command was introduced in Symfony 6.4.

 To update third-party packages in your ``importmap.php`` file, run: